AgustinConde/taskflow/docs/DEPLOYMENT.md

 **Hugging Face Requirements**:
 - Create a Write token at https://huggingface.co/settings/tokens and store it securely.
-- Choose a compatible text generation model (defaults to `mistralai/Mistral-7B-Instruct-v0.2`).
+- Choose a compatible text generation model (defaults to `HuggingFaceTB/SmolLM3-3B`; list available models with `curl -H "Authorization: Bearer <token>" https://router.huggingface.co/v1/models`).
 - Ensure the token has sufficient quota or paid plan to handle expected traffic.

 **Optional Local Mode**: If you prefer running everything locally, set `AI__PROVIDER=ollama` and keep your previous Ollama configuration files.
 The application will fall back to Ollama when the provider name is set to `ollama`.